nerooc/motoblog/README.md

 # `Aurelia.js - Proof of Concept`
 ------

-The project is a simple automotive blog/news site, partly based on a bootstrap template that I modified and enhanced to meet the necessary conditions.
+The project is a simple automotive blog/news site created with Aurelia.js framework, partly based on a bootstrap template that I modified and enhanced to meet the necessary conditions.

 Created for "Web Application Technologies" conducted by Marek Konieczny at AGH UST. ​